Jumpsuit (song): Commercial performance

-"Jumpsuit" debuted at No. 60 on the Billboard Hot 100 the week of July 21, 2018, with 11.4 million airplay audience impressions, 5.2 million U.S. streams and 22,000 downloads sold according to Nielsen Music, and peaked at No. 50 the following week.
+"Jumpsuit" debuted at number 60 on the Billboard Hot 100 the week of July 21, 2018, with 11.4 million airplay audience impressions, 5.2 million U.S. streams and 22,000 downloads sold according to Nielsen Music, and peaked at number 50 the following week.
 The same month, "Jumpsuit" peaked at number one on the Billboard Alternative Songs chart, the band's fourth on the list.
 By taking two weeks to peak at number one, "Jumpsuit" became the fastest song to reach number one on the Alternative Songs chart in the 2010s.
-The song also peaked at No. 6 on the Hot Rock Songs chart.
+The song also peaked at number 6 on the Hot Rock Songs chart.
 Later, the song peaked at number one on the Rock Airplay chart, marking the band's third on the list.

 Live performances

 Twenty One Pilots first played the song live at the Brixton Academy for their concert "A Complete Diversion", on stage with a flaming car and yellow petals from the original music video.
 They also performed the song at the 2018 American Music Awards with the same type of setting.
 It is the opener of the set list for The Bandito Tour, which took place from October 2018 to June 2019.
 Joseph revealed that the track was his favorite song to play live, calling it a "very useful song" due to the fact that "the song gives off the energy that is required to be injected into a room that can sustain for the course of an entire set."